 - You may not block off any entrances/exits to your building.
 All entrances need to be accessible at all times.

 - You may not build unfair defences.
 Both parties (attacking and defending) need to be able to look each other into the eyes.
 Unfair defences include defences where the attacking party is unable to shoot the defending party without crouching, but the defending party being able to shoot them right away.

-- You must abide by realistic roleplay measures; breaking this rule is known as FailRP.
+- You must abide by realistic roleplay measures.
 If something you are doing is illogical in a real life situation, then you can’t do it on the server.

 - You may not continuously spam “E” on a door to prevent someone from breaking in.
 You may roleplay blocking the door, but if the party on the opposite side of the door is stronger, let go of the door.

 - You may not instantly run off after you have been tased.
 Act realistically by crouching on the floor.

 - You may not steal items from other players without performing a /me.
 Instantly stealing money that another player dropped in a transaction is forbidden.
 Instead do a /me of stealing it and give the player(s) time to react.
 Lootbags are exempt from this rule.